Introduction to MongoDB Compass

 Along with Documents, we have Document Validation Rules, which can be created, edited, and deleted, from the compass.

 Without Compass, the only way to interact with Databases, Documents and Collections was with the MongoDB Shell, with Commands.
-But with Compass out in the market for usage, it has been tremendously easier for non-technical persons to use interact with the database.
+But with Compass out in the market for usage, it has been tremendously easier for non-technical persons to interact with the database.
 CRUD Functionalities, which means Create, Read, Update, and Delete, can be executed, data can be easily manipulated.
-In the below screenshot, we are attempting to edit the value for one of the key.
+In the below screenshot, we are attempting to edit the value for one of the keys.
 The Name key will be updated here, instead of executing a db, update query.

 To report and analyze, any unusual event or errors or bugs, is an important part of any database or a system, in order to improve.
 Crash reporting is done effectively in Compass, along with collecting error logs and steps to improvise.

-Compass provides you a better way to visualize your schema, helps you to analyze the document.
-It supports exploring the schema in order to understand the types and frequency of the data set.
+Compass provides you with a better way to visualize your schema, helps you to analyze the document.
+It supports exploring the schema to understand the types and frequency of the data set.
 This is an important feature, as we know that MongoDB has a different flexible schema.
 Start by typing in a query, modify if necessary and then apply, this will go deep into the database or the respective collection and fetch the matching documents.
-Upon successful fetching operation, it will present the data in a visual format.
+Upon successful, fetching operation, it will present the data in a visual format.
 Refer to the below screenshot for proper output.

 Upon executing, it returns every aspect of the query, which is the number of documents fetched, then we have the keys, meaning “_id, city, loc”, which defines the documents.
 Most of the analytical insights regarding the document, data, and the query can be learned from the schema Analysis.